0xpili/0xpili-blog/posts/in-defense-of-attention.md

 Date: 2025 Dec 07
 # In Defense of Attention

-*Attention* is a scarce resource (not time).
-Since every app started being optimized for engagement, humans' lives, and especially our *attention* was really affected, leading to cognitive deterioration and structural changes on how humans interact with each other and the world *outside*.
+*Attention* is a scarce resource.
+Since every app started being optimized for engagement, human's lives, and especially our *attention* was really affected, leading to cognitive deterioration and structural changes on how humans interact with each other and the world *outside*.

-> *For all its grandiose promises, modern tech often leaves us feeling alienated, ever more distant from who we want to be.* - Resonant Computing Manifesto
+> *For all its grandiose promises, modern tech often leaves us feeling alienated, ever more distant from who we want to be.* - [Resonant Computing Manifesto](https://resonantcomputing.org/)

 Most humans are *overstimulated*.
 It's like a kind of obesity for the brain: your mind is constantly processing junk input it never asked for.
 Hundreds of push notifications, endless scrolling, and the pressure to "keep up to date" on social media are some of the main drivers.